 - 4.1.
-It is important to identify- - (a) the current status of access to the minimum universal services that determines national points of interest serving to prioritize key areas in Namibia; and - (b) what is considered to be a basic and essential service in the determined points of interest. - 4.2.
-For that reason, CRAN is in the process of conducting a Market Gap Analysis aimed at examining the following: - (a) Availability what type and level of telecommunications services, facilities and infrastructure is available for users?
+It is important to identify - - (a) the current status of access to the minimum universal services that determines national points of interest serving to prioritize key areas in Namibia; and - (b) what is considered to be a basic and essential service in the determined points of interest. - 4.2.
+For that reason, CRAN is in the process of conducting a Market Gap Analysis aimed at examining the following:

+- (a) Availability what type and level of telecommunications services, facilities and infrastructure is available for users?
 Do all areas in the country receive the same service without geographical discrimination? - (b) Accessibility can all people in Namibia access or reach telecommunications services, facilities and infrastructure in a non-discriminatory manner at all places? - (c) Affordability can all people afford usage of the basic and essential telecommunications services, facilities and infrastructure allowing them to derive and generate socio-economic benefits? - 4.3.
 The results of the Market Gap Analysis will best be quantifiable in terms of the extent to which a licensee achieves the implementation of the minimum universal services and more particularly the extent of national coverage of such minimum services with reference to schools, higher education institutions, libraries, hospitals, clinics, health facilities, or any similar public institutions. - 4.4.
-Consultations with the telecommunications industry regarding strategies of licensees to expand their minimum universal service plans and their view of how far the telecommunications

-- market will be able to close gaps in the provision of the minimum universal service obligations will be conducted along with the Market Gap Analysis. - 4.5.
-CRAN may consult with various telecommunications service license and other key stakeholders, including utility companies to determine service provisions and regulatory enhancements able to improve the provision of the minimum universal services.
+Consultations with the telecommunications industry regarding strategies of licensees to expand their minimum universal service plans and their view of how far the telecommunications market will be able to close gaps in the provision of the minimum universal service obligations will be conducted along with the Market Gap Analysis. - 4.5.
+CRAN may consult with various telecommunications service license and other key stakeholders, including utility companies to determine service provisions and regulatory enhancements able to improve the provision of the minimum universal services. - 4.6.
+Before obligating any licensee, CRAN must apportion the obligation to provide the gap or minimum universal services according to what each licensee has done of its own accord.